R. Foulger has 40 years experience in microearthquake (MEQ)

 subsequently added further MEQ-based techniques to her portfolio,

-including time-dependent three-dimensional Vp, Vs and Vp/Vs tomography,
+including three- and four-dimensional Vp, Vs and Vp/Vs tomography,

 moment tensor analysis, and high-resolution relative MEQ